ncboot/shim-review/ISSUE_TEMPLATE.md

 ###### This matches https://github.com/rhboot/shim/releases/tag/15.4 and contains
 ###### the appropriate gnu-efi source.
 ###### Please confirm this as the origin your shim.
-`[yes, our repo https://github.com/ncboot/shim.git, tag rel-v15.4, is copy of https://github.com/rhboot/shim/releases/tag/15.4]`
+`[yes, we use directly https://github.com/rhboot/shim/releases/tag/15.4]`

 ###### What's the justification that this really does need to be signed for the whole world to be able to boot it:
 `[NComputing LEAF OS is a Linux software endpoint solution that transforms any x86-64 PC, laptop, or thin client into a secure and centrally managed endpoint to access popular desktop virtualization environments, including Microsoft Azure Virtual Desktop (AVD), Windows 365 Cloud PC, Microsoft Remote Desktop Services (RDS) and others.